 A company is an association of individuals formed for some common purpose.
-Where such an association is incorporated (that is, it is a body corporate with perpetual succession) it is a legal person separate and distinct from the individual members of the company.
-Thus, if A and B are the members of AB Ltd, there are three legal persons: A, B and AB Ltd. An unincorporated company is not a legal person, and is not in law distinguishable from its members1.
+Where such an association is incorporated (ie it is a body corporate with perpetual succession) it is a legal person separate and distinct from the individual members of the company.
+Therefore, if A and B are the members of AB Ltd, there are three legal persons: A, B and AB Ltd. However, an unincorporated company is not a legal person, and is not in law distinguishable from its members1.
 In this paragraph the terms 'body corporate' and 'company' are treated as synonymous, except where the context otherwise requires.

-The VAT legislation refers to 'a body corporate'2, and is thus concerned with:
+The VAT legislation refers to 'a body corporate'2, and is therefore concerned with:

 • companies registered under the Companies Acts